doecode/dev-test-repo/Metadata.md

 * software type is required:
   * "S" (Scientific)
   * "B" (Business), also requires at least one sponsoring organization
-* If project type is Closed Source, OSTI Hosted ("CO"), a file upload is required. *When submitting a file via the API, it must be provided as a "file" multipart form data parameter*
+* If project type is Closed Source, OSTI Hosted ("CO"), a file upload is required. *When submitting a file or container via the API, it must be provided as a "file" or "container" multipart form parameter*